JDAI-CV/VeRidataset/README.md

 After that, for each query, we rank the distance to each test image and compute the Average Presicion using the compute_AP function.
 At last, we can obtain the mAP, HIT@1, HIT@5, and the CMC curves.

+The model and distance files can be downloaded from [BaiduPan].

 # 5. State-of-the-art Results on the VeRi Dataset

 |Reference|Year|        Rank-1|        Rank-5|           mAP|